-There are a multitude of areas around the world where people claim to hear a strange hum varying in tone and intensity.
+There is a multitude of areas around the world where people claim to hear a strange hum varying in tone and intensity.
 About two percent of the population can hear it, typically resembling a monotonous subwoofer or diesel truck engine idling in the distance.

 There are several well-known cities with a hum, including Taos, New Mexico; Winsdor, Ontario; Auckland, New Zealand; and Bristol, England.
 In some of these cities, residents have heard the hum for decades, while others say it began just within the past few years.